rasbt/python-machine-learning-book-2nd-edition/docs/errata/README.md

 ```

 It seems that I did it correctly in the notebook.
 Also, the list of feature importances and the plot seem to be correct in the book.
 However, somehow the [indices] array index went missing in the print version.

+Also, it says "10,000 trees" in the text, but it should be "500 trees" to be consistent with the code.

 pg.
 138